ghostsnglitter/Game-Dev-Library/README.md

-# Production Guide for Solo Game Development
+# Production Guide For Solo Game Development

 This guide collects ideas, tools and resources for solo game development.